MrE42/7800_visualizations/README.md

 - GUI is managed via Tkinter (`sim_gui.py`)
 - Plotting is done with Matplotlib embedded in the Tk window
-- Span logic and spec checks are implemented in `manipulation.py`
+- Period logic and spec checks are implemented in `manipulation.py`
 - Data loading and JSON resources handled by `file_parsing.py`
 - Project adheres to no-new-dependency policy (pure stdlib + matplotlib, pandas, numpy)